jvillste/dali/doc/db.md

 ## Data tree

-Datomic like databses that can be branched and merged like git repositories.
+Datomic like database that can be branched and merged like git repositories.

 # Datom